 I laughed, startling my neighbor, and quickly stuffed the pages into my binder.
 As Clayton stepped up to the lectern, his gaze shot my way, brows arched, expecting an answer to his query.
 I bit back a smile and pretended not to notice . . . just as I pretended not to notice the glower that followed when he realized I wasn't going to respond.
 When class ended, I took a few minutes to tidy my notes, waiting for the room to empty.
-By now students rarely lingered to ask more than a quick question, having learned that anything else only earned them a scowl and an abrupt leave-taking.
+By now students rarely lingered to ask more than a quick question, having learned that anything else only earned them a scowl.
 As the last students filed out, I slipped from my seat.
 Clayton had his back to me, gathering his papers from the table.
 "So?" he said, without turning.

 I smiled.
 "Passing notes in class?
 Isn't that a no-no?"
-"Only for students.
-Doesn't count with teachers."
-"Still, you'd better be careful," I said as he turned.
-"Hand that to the wrong person and you'll get yourself in trouble."
-"Which is why I handed it directly to you."
+"Only for students."
+"Still, you'd better be careful.
+Hand that to the wrong person and you'll get yourself in trouble."
+"Which is why I passed it directly to you."
 He leaned against the lectern.
 "So?"
 "What?"
 A mock-glower.
 "You know what.
 An answer to my question.
 Can you run tonight?"
 "Hmmm, no. I'm afraid not.
 But I could pencil you in for three weeks from Thursday."
 "Watch it or you'll find yourself with a very open schedule . . . and no job."
 "There are laws against that."
 "Yeah.
 So?"
 I swung my knapsack onto my shoulder.
 "Tonight is fine.
 I'm meeting friends for dinner, but I should be done by seven, seven-thirty.
 How about I meet you in front of the ROM at eight?"
 He agreed, and I left.